jpwalters/VideoCue/QUICKSTART.md

 ## Known Limitations

-1. **Preset Position Query**: VISCA commands for querying current PTZ position are not yet implemented.
-Presets currently store placeholder values (0, 0, 0).
-This requires additional VISCA protocol research.
+1. **Preset Position Query**: VISCA absolute PTZ position query is not used by the app.
+Preset positions are stored in camera firmware memory slots and managed via store/recall commands.

 2. **BirdDog White Balance Firmware**: BirdDog P200/P400 cameras return identical values for OUTDOOR and MANUAL white balance modes (P200=5, P400=10).
 This is a camera firmware limitation.
 The app defaults to showing MANUAL for these values since precise control is typically preferred.